 Behavior

 The careful study of behavior is key to addressing psychological and neuroscientific questions.
-We use a variety of behavioral paradigms to study different aspects of action, including sensorimotor learning (e.g., force-field learning, visuomotor adaptation, etc.), reinforcement learning (e.g., bandit tasks, probabilistic RL, stimulus-response map learning, etc.), working memory paradigms, and more traditional psychophysics (e.g., evidence accumulation, sensory discriminations).
-Our goal is to use behavioral experiments to test novel ideas about action learning and memory.
+We use a variety of behavioral paradigms, ranging from sensorimotor and reinforcement learning tasks, to working memory assays and visual and auditory perceptual psychophysics.
+Our goal is to use behavioral experiments to holistically test new ideas about action, perception, learning, and memory.

 Computational Modeling

 Computational modeling has many functions for our research, from generating precise behavioral and neural predictions, to simply organizing our thoughts.
-Our modeling approach relies on various machine learning techniques (e.g., state-space modeling, Q-learning, simple neural networks) and cognitive psychological approaches (e.g., drift-diffusion models).
+Our modeling approach relies on machine learning techniques, neuro-inspired models, and cognitive psychological methods.

 Neuroimaging and Neuropsychology

-Functional Magnetic Resonance Imaging has made great progress as a neuroscience technique over the last two decades.
-We use a combination of model-driven and multivariate fMRI methods to characterize teaching signals and map the neural circuits underlying various sensorimotor behaviors.
-We also work with populations with particular neural pathologies, such as spino-cerebellar ataxia, to study how different neural regions (e.g., the cerebellum, basal ganglia, etc.) contribute to different aspects of learning and memory.
+Functional Magnetic Resonance Imaging has made great progress as a cognitive neuroscience technique over the last two decades.
+We use a combination of model-driven and multivariate fMRI methods to characterize the neural circuits underlying action, perception, and cognition.
+We also work with populations with particular neural pathologies, such as spino-cerebellar ataxia, to study how different brain regions (e.g., the cerebellum, basal ganglia, etc.) contribute to different components of learning and memory.
 We use neuropsychology both to address basic research questions, and to try and inspire improvements in neurorehabilitation protocols.